 Import a program object

-After clicking Execute, the Software Factory will parse the program object and update the modified templates automatically.
+- The generated program objects can subsequently be deployed to the database by clicking the Execute button.
+After clicking Execute, the Software Factory parses the program object and updates the modified templates automatically.

 5. Complete the control procedure